bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 ### Parallel Strategy Probing

-Landing IK strategies are independent, so suffix planning for them is done with Rayon.
-The suffix-stage cancellation flag is passed into Cartesian graph planning and suffix reconfiguration RRT so expensive workers can stop once the planner has collected enough suffix solutions.
+Landing IK strategies are independent, so suffix planning for each strategy batch is done with Rayon.
+During the capped fast pass, strategies are split into deterministic batches whose size is derived from `max_solutions_await`.
+Results from a completed batch are appended in strategy-index order, and once enough feasible suffixes have been collected the planner does not start later batches.

-`max_solutions_await` controls how many feasible suffix solutions the fast pass waits for before setting that cancellation flag.
+`max_solutions_await` controls how many feasible suffix solutions the fast pass collects before skipping later strategy batches.
 The default is 3.
-A smaller value returns from the parallel suffix phase earlier, while a larger value gives the ranker more candidate suffixes to compare.
+A smaller value starts fewer strategy batches on the fast path, while a larger value gives the ranker more candidate suffixes to compare.
 The cap is not a final completeness boundary: capped onboarding failure triggers an uncapped suffix retry before the planner returns failure.

 ### Dynamic Programming Instead of Greedy IK